ansys/pyensight/doc/source/calc_functions.rst

 ----------------

-**Make Scalar from Element Ids**
+**Make Scalar from Element ID**

 ``MakeScalElemId(any parts)``

-Creates a scalar variable set to the element ids of the part.
-If the element id does not exist or is undefined the scalar value is set to the Undefined value.
+Creates a scalar variable set to the element ID of the part.
+If the element ID does not exist or is undefined, the scalar value is set to ``undefined``.

 .. _MakeScalNode: